Updated: Jul 10

 Tip 6: Reward your dog after the walk.
 Treating your dog after a walk or providing a meal afterwards means you have allowed your dog to work for his food.

 If you need help walking your dog contact us.
 Stop pulling today and ask about our Leash Manners class.
 We will teach you how to properly hold a leash, discuss equipment (flat collar, harness, or prong collar), practice heeling exercises, and teach your dog to automatically sit when you stop.
-This is a 45 minute session and the cost is $65.
-At our location only.
+This is a 60 minute session at our location only.

 Willow, is our new board and train student.
 This was her first time practicing her loose leash walking outside.